Why did a school handcuff an 8-year-old student?

 "Be very diligent," Caruso said he would tell other parents of children with disabilities.
 "Listen to your kids.
 When they tell you something, listen to it and ask questions."

-Kalyb and his mother sued the Kansas City School District in federal court.
-The district said it couldn't comment on pending litigation, but a spokesperson at the time of the incident said that handcuffing students was one of a "number of methods our staff can use."
+Kalyb and his mother sued the Kansas City school district in federal court.
+Kansas City Public Schools denies that Kalyb was unlawfully handcuffed and restrained and denies that his Constitutional rights were violated or that he is entitled to relief.
+A spokesperson at the time of the incident said that handcuffing students was one of a "number of methods our staff can use."

 Like Ethan's dad, Kalyb's father, Derrick Wiley, said he worries that his son now will have a tainted view of law enforcement — and of himself.